A Comprehensive Guide on How to Make a Banking App in 2023

 The cashback is a great way to stand out from other banks and reward customers for choosing your service.
 Some banks even let users pick the categories they’ll be receiving the cashback for.
 It can be transactions related to entertainment, travel, cafes and restaurants, and other categories.

-Curve cashback system.
+Curve cashback system

 A fairly simple feature in its essence, but this is what many users expect from banking apps.
 This feature solves the age-old problem of splitting the bill in a cafe or restaurant.
 Users can easily share the bill between everyone sitting at the table and quickly pay for it.

-How to Create a Banking App Step-By-Step
+How to Create Mobile Banking App Step By Step

-Step #1.
-Create and Test a Prototype
+Step 3.
+Create and test a prototype

 You may be asking: "Why do you need a prototype if you can go straight to development?"
 A banking app is a complex mechanism with many features that makes it challenging to develop from scratch.